ALCO DL560C: WDM-3D

 This is the latest and the most advanced variant of all the available ALCOs.
 The WDM-3D are fitted with micro-processors.
 This variant has enhanced cabin facilities including left hand driving.
 This loco also has some features borrowed from its mate EMD GT46PAC.
 Features such as microprocessors to detect wheel slipping and phased manner power supply, monitoring engine parameters are incorporated from the latest EMD GT46PAC.
-This proved this variant a real success.
-Serial production began in 2005 and almost all diesel broad gauge sheds were allotted with this loco.
+This variant proved highly successful, as after serial production began in 2005 almost all broad gauge diesel sheds were allotted with this loco.
 The minor variants of this loco include WDM–3E and WDM–3F.
 They belong to series 11xxx.